matowens/ng-notify/README.md

 grunt dev
 ```

 To run through the configured unit tests, you can run `grunt test`.
 This will fire off a series of tests that check that all default options are set correctly, all configurable options are able to be set correctly, and that all methods carry out the functionality that they're supposed to.
 These tests should let you know if any of the updates that you've made have negatively effected any preexisting functionality.
+Also, when the tests complete, there will be a test coverage report generated and stored in the `coverage` directory.

 ```console
 grunt test